 You Can Explore This Coastal Florida City Entirely on Foot—and It’s Stunning

 The southernmost city in the continental U.S., Key West is merely two miles by four miles.
 Some people might get claustrophobic at the idea of being in a place so small, but I find the island’s size the main reason for its charming personality.
-It allows for the existence of a true community, of neighbors who know each other’s names and who welcome tourists with open arms.
+It allows for the existence of a true community made up of neighbors who know each other’s names and locals who welcome tourists with open arms.
 Compactness is also what makes Key West, one of the most scenic cities in Florida, walkable.
 Many, if not most, streets have sidewalks and bike lanes (I know, shocking!), encouraging people to move around without a car.
 And distances are so short that you can easily get to almost all of the city’s main attractions without ever needing to drive or get an Uber.

-The Best Things to See Within Walking Distance
+The Best Things to See Within Walking Distance of Key West

 If you like history, your first stop should be the Hemingway Home and Museum, where the legendary author lived in the 1930s.
-The Key West Lighthouse is also nearby, as is Blue Haven, whose legendary sky-high Key lime pie has a cult following.
+The Key West Lighthouse is also nearby, as is Blue Haven, whose sky-high Key lime pie has a cult following.
 Consider stopping by at other historic spots like the Audubon House and Historic Gardens or the Key West Museum of Art History at the Custom House.
 Otherwise, simply take in your surroundings as you continue walking along to Mallory Square.
-You can spend the rest of the day shopping, drinking mojitos at El Mesón de Pepe, or getting some of the city’s freshest seafood at Conch Republic.
+You can spend the rest of the day shopping, drinking mojitos at El Mesón de Pepe Cuban restaurant, or getting some of the city’s freshest seafood at Conch Republic.
 If you like your pie more tart than sweet, then this is also your moment to go into Kermit’s for a slice.

-Make sure you’re back at the square to catch the sunset.
+Make sure you’re back at Mallory Square to catch the sunset.
 It’ll be crowded, but worth it.
 Once the night’s begun, head back down east on Duval Street, Key West’s main entertainment spot.
 Here, you’ll see everything from kitschy souvenir shops selling t-shirts to fine art galleries and fancy restaurants.
 Take it all in, and consider going into some of the street's most legendary bars like Sloppy Joe’s, Captain Tony’s, or Willie T’s for a raucous yet welcoming dive bar vibe.

 Tips for Visiting Key West Without a Car